wp-plugins/plugin-organizer/readme.txt

 Initial version.

 == Upgrade Notice ==

+= 3.0 =
+Complete redesign of the plugin.
+Removed all custom db tables and moved the data to the post_meta table.
+Added custom post type plugin_filter to replace the URl admin.
+Added custom post type plugin_group to replace the plugin groups table.
+The plugins displayed on post/pages/custom post types/global plugins page are now sorted and colored similar to the main plugin page.
+There is no longer an enabled and disabled plugin box.
+Enabled and disabled plugins are now all managed together to avoid confusion.
+Fixed a bug where the MU plugin chopped the url before checking it so it looped 15 times on the homepage before stopping the search for a fuzzy url.
+Fixed a bug where globally disabled plugins were listed as inactive when the list of active plugins was accessed.

 = 2.6.3 =
 Fixing bug that allows plugins to be disabled on the update pages.